Covid-19: Nelson City Council FAQs for the community16/04/2020 2:40pm

 • Refuse services: Staff are working with local companies to ensure collection continues.
 The public are asked not to overfill bags and not to put their refuse or recycling kerbside until collection day.
 Tissues and medical waste should be put in a separate bag before going in the main bag or refuse bin.

 • Kerbside recycling collection will continue, but some collected materials, paper, cardboard, plastic and tins, for instance, will go to landfill during the shutdown.
 This is because the Government has ordered sorting facilities that are not automated to close.
-Nelsonians have the option of storing recycling until normal service resumes if they choose.
+Nelsonians have the option of storing clean recycling, if they can do so safely, until normal service resumes if they choose.

 • Glass will still continue to be collected and dispatched for recycling in Auckland.